AI Agent API Integration Tutorial: Connect Agents to Any External Service

 An AI agent that can only reason is just a chatbot.
 The moment you connect it to external APIs -- Slack, databases, CRM systems, email -- it becomes a worker that can take real action.

 This tutorial shows you how to build API integrations for AI agents: from simple REST calls to production-grade tools with authentication, retries, and error handling.
+By the end, you'll know how to connect AI agents to any web service through a single, well-structured API layer.

 In this tutorial: